 Similar in appearance to the CZ-75, Sonny Crockett in the television show Miami Vice helped make the Bren Ten famous.
 For this reason, demand for the pistol and the cartridge exploded in the mid-1980s.
 Unfortunately, the Bren Ten was rushed into production and the pistol’s reputation suffered due early issues with reliability, quality control, and a shortage of magazines.
 The company was never quite able to regain its footing after those initial missteps and declared bankruptcy in 1986.

-Though the FBI was impressed with the performance of it during their evaluation, the bureau ultimately decided the full power 10mm load produced more recoil than most agents could handle.
+Though the FBI was impressed with the performance of it during their evaluation and briefly used the cartridge in the Smith & Wesson Model 1076 handgun, the bureau ultimately decided the full power 10mm load produced more recoil than most agents could handle.
 Indeed, the FBI test report on the cartridge was apparently labeled:

 CAUTION: Velocities, pressures and recoil are extreme, vary greatly, and damage weapons with extended use.
 Control for multiple shots extremely difficult.

 As a result, the FBI decided to adopt a reduced power 10mm Auto load.
 Known as the 10mm FBI or 10mm Lite, this load was several hundred feet per second slower than the original 10mm Auto, but the FBI was still satisfied with its penetration and terminal performance.
 Smith & Wesson later discovered it could achieve the same performance specifications by shortening the 10mm case by several millimeters so it would fit into a medium-frame handgun.